+299. Thesis or Project (3)

+Prerequisites: An officially appointed thesis committee and advancement to candi-

+Guidance in the preparation of a project or thesis for the master's degree.

+Botany

-A. Stimulants and depressants B. Communicable and noncommunicable disease C. Dental health 298.
-Special Study (1-6) Prerequisite: Permission of staff; to be arranged with department chairman and Individual study.
+298. Special Study (1-6)

+Prerequisite: Consent of staff; to be arranged with department chairman and

+Individual study.
 Six units maximum credit.